mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 ![GCP Javascript Cold Start by Memory](/gcp-coldstart-js-by-memory.png)

 In contrast to Amazon and Google, Microsoft doesn't ask to select a memory limit.
 Azure will charge Functions based on the actual memory usage.
-More importantly, it will always dedicate a full vCore for a give Function execution.
+More importantly, it will always dedicate a full vCore for a given Function execution.

-It's not exactly apples-to-apples, but I chose to fix the memore allocations of AWS Lambda and GCF to 1024MB.
+It's not exactly apples-to-apples, but I chose to fix the memory allocations of AWS Lambda and GCF to 1024 MB.
 This feels the closest to Azure's vCore capacity, although I haven't tried a formal CPU performance comparison.

 Given that, let's see how the 3 cloud providers compare in cold start time.